MISSION STATEMENT

 If a student has a negative balance, the alternative lunch policy replaces the child’s chosen entrรฉe with a cold cheese sandwich.
 While this replacement lunch does cost less, the students’ accounts are still charged, and the families accrue more and more debt as the cycle continues.

 Pfood Pfairness aims to take a proactive approach.
-By working directly with campus staff, we are able to identify and sponsor those children who may need assistance.
-With the help of our supporters, we are then able to fund student lunch accounts, giving children access to hot meals, eliminating the embarrassment of having their chosen entrรฉe replaced in front of their peers, and preventing negative balances from accruing.
+By working directly with affected families or with district and food services staff, we are able to sponsor those children in need of assistance.
+With the help of our supporters, we fund student lunch accounts directly, giving children access to hot meals, eliminating the embarrassment of having their chosen entrรฉe replaced in front of their peers, and preventing negative balances from accruing.

 At the end of every school year, the debt to the food service provider must be paid by PfISD (as required by USDA federal law).
-If there are negative balances beyond what is anticipated, the district must repay them out of funds originally allocated for student programs and teacher resources meant to enhance educational experiences.
-And still, the students’ negative lunch balances remain.
-Helping those families in need by pre-emptively funding student accounts not only ensures children have access to hot meals and averts their potential embarrassment, it also prevents an ever-increasing lunch debt that would ultimately fall on the district to repay.
+If there are negative balances beyond what is anticipated, the district must repay them out of funds originally allocated for student programs and teacher resources meant to enhance educational experiences for all.
+Helping those families in need by pre-emptively funding student accounts not only ensures children have access to hot meals and averts their potential embarrassment, it also prevents an ever-increasing lunch debt that, first, falls on the district to repay to the food services company and, then, sends families to collections to recoup the funds for the district.

 Interview Mashup